Takashi Uemura (footballer)

 Takashi Uemura (上村 崇士, Uemura Takashi) is a former Japanese football player and manager.

 Playing career

 Uemura was born in Osaka Prefecture on December 2, 1973.
 After graduating from high school, he joined Yokohama Flügels in 1992.
-Although he played many matches in first season, he could hardly play in the match from 1993.
+Although he played many matches in first season, he could hardly play in any of the matches in 1993.
 In 1995, he moved to Japan Football League (JFL) club Vissel Kobe.
-Although he played many matches in 1995, he could not play at all in the match in 1996.
+Although he played many matches in 1995, he could not play at all in 1996.
 In 1997, he moved to JFL club Sagan Tosu.
 He played as regular player and scored many goals in 2 seasons.
 In 1999, he moved to J2 League club Kawasaki Frontale.
 Although the club won the champions, he could hardly play in the match.
 In 2000, he moved to his local club Cerezo Osaka.
 In 2001, he moved to JEF United Ichihara.
-However he could hardly play in the match and retired end of 2002 season.
+However, he could hardly play in the match and retired end of 2002 season.